Oakchris1955/Discord.py-TTB/README.md

 - Python 3.9.0

 # Usage:
 Firstly edit "token.txt".
 Enter your bot's token there.
-Then launch main.py and you are ready to go
+Then launch main.pyw and you are ready to go